clamsfeel2/memify/README.md

 -h, --help            show this help message and exit -s, --study           choose a flashcard set to study.
 -q, --quiz            choose a flashcard set to quiz yourself on.
+-f FILEPATH, --filepath FILEPATH
+                      specify full path to file which holds a set.
 ```

 ## Roadmap